imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_IGNORE_SSL_VERIFICATION`: when true, disables SSL verification, so imgproxy can be used in a development environment with self-signed SSL certificates.

+You can limit allowed protocols of the source URLs:

+* `IMGPROXY_ALLOWED_SOURCES`: when set, limits allowed source URL protocols.
+Example: `https,s3,local`.
+Default: blank.

 Also you may want imgproxy to respond with the same error message that it writes to the log:

 * `IMGPROXY_DEVELOPMENT_ERRORS_MODE`: when true, imgproxy will respond with detailed error messages.
 Not recommended for production because some errors may contain stack trace.